mathesar-foundation/mathesar-wiki/engineering/issue-triage.md

 - Have the appropriate fields set in our GitHub project.
 - Be in a milestone.

-New issues are automatically created with the `status: triage` label and end up in the "Triage" column of the [Backlog GitHub project](https://github.com/centerofci/mathesar/projects/2).
+New issues are automatically created with the `status: triage` label and are automatically added to our GitHub project.

 ## Who should triage issues?
 Any member of [the Mathesar core or community team](/team) is encouraged to triage issues.
 If you're making an issue, please ensure that it is triaged as well.